desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-ietf-dnsop-dnssec-bootstrapping.md

 ## Chain of Trust

-If a Child DNS Operator implements the protocol, each Signaling Zone MUST be signed and securely delegated, i.e. have a valid DNSSEC chain of trust.
+If a Child DNS Operator implements the protocol, each Signaling Zone MUST be signed and be validatable by the Parental Agent (i.e. have a valid DNSSEC chain of trust).
+This is typically achieved by securely delegating each Signaling Zone.

-For example, when publishing a signal that relates to a Child zone with NS records `ns1.example.net` and `ns2.example.org`, the Child DNS Operator needs to ensure that a valid DNSSEC chain of trust exists for the zone(s) that are authoritative for the Signaling Domains `_signal.ns1.example.net` and `_signal.ns2.example.org`.
+For example, when publishing a signal that relates to a Child zone with NS records `ns1.example.net` and `ns2.example.org`, the Child DNS Operator needs to ensure that the Parental Agent has a valid DNSSEC chain of trust for the zone(s) that are authoritative for the Signaling Domains `_signal.ns1.example.net` and `_signal.ns2.example.org`.